tweedegolf/tweedegolf.github.io/_posts/2015-04-17-threejs-rotations.md

 The arrow object is moving away from us but the head of the arrow points a the wrong direction.
 The rotation of the arrow object is still is 0°, but the texture on the arrow object (the PlaneBufferGeometry instance) makes us believe that the arrow object has a rotation of -90°.

-We are going to fix this in the arrow object itself by rotating the texture 90° to make the direction of the arrow head consistent with the rotation of the PlaneBufferGeometry that it is applied to.
+We fix this in the arrow object itself by rotating the texture 90° which makes the direction of the arrow head consistent with the rotation of the PlaneBufferGeometry that it is applied to.

 <!--
 You might think this is a dirty trick, but it isn't; Threejs has chosen to make the top of a 0° rotated object in the direction of the positive y-axis which is a very understandable decision because the y-axis is usually the vertical/upright axis.